zealbell/WobbleMeshImageView/README.md

 ![wobb1](shots/wobb1.png)

-also if your-wobble-mask's dimension is not the same as your ImageView's dimension the mesh is scaled to fit the ImageView.
+  - Also if your-wobble-mask's dimension is not the same as your ImageView's dimension the mesh is scaled to fit the ImageView.

 **2. Warping The Mesh**